 - 2.1.
-This document outlines the rules and regulations that govern the 2024 Australian Rover challenge. - 2.1.1.
+This document outlines the rules and regulations that govern the 2025 Australian Rover challenge. - 2.1.1.
 This document can be updated at any time.
 The publication of a new version will be announced to all registered teams. - 2.1.2.
-Every effort is made to make these rules as clear and specific as possible, but there may still be occasional errors or ambiguities.
+Every effort is made to make these rules as clear and specific as possible.
+There may still be occasional errors or ambiguities.
 In these cases, the spirit of the rules overrides the exact wording.
-That is to say, if you feel like you are being sneaky or getting by on a small technicality, it may be wise to reconsider. - 2.1.2.1.
+That is to say, if you feel like you are being underhand or getting by on a small technicality, it may be wise to reconsider. - 2.1.2.1.
 The organising team is readily available to all registered teams to clarify any potential misunderstandings, so please do not hesitate to reach out if anything seems misleading or unclear. - 2.1.2.2.
 If concerns are raised by teams to this effect, every effort will be made to provide an updated version of the rules with clarifications present. - 2.1.3.
-Where specific consequences are not given, a fair penalty for breach of any of the rules and regulations may be determined by the judges and/or organising committee, and may include but is not limited to points penalties, disqualification from the 2023 challenge, and a temporary or permanent ban from future challenges. - 2.2.
+Where specific consequences are not given, a fair penalty for breach of any of the rules and regulations may be determined by the judges and/or organising committee, and may include but is not limited to points penalties, disqualification from the challenge, and a temporary or permanent ban from future challenges. - 2.2.
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119, even when not rendered in capital letters. - 2.3.
 The term team refers to the individuals tasked with operating a single rover entry.
-A university is not limited in the amount of teams that they may enter, and teams from a single university may include overlapping team members. - 2.4.
+A university is not limited in the amount of teams that they may enter, and teams from a single university may include overlapping team members.
+Teams may consist of members from more than one university only at the judges' discretion.
+Please contact judges for any inquiries related to team/inidividual eligiability (i.e recently graduated-student or multi-university team participation). - 2.4.
 The Australian Rover Challenge (ARCh), also referred to as the challenge, is primarily based around the competition made up of the four tasks set out in part III.
 Each task is made up of various point scoring activities, and is conducted on a competition arena.
 In addition, in the lead-up to the competition portion of the challenge, a series of deliverables are required of each team, as set out in part II. - 2.4.1.
 Teams must successfully complete each deliverable on time and to an acceptable standard according to the judges in order to compete in the competition. - 2.4.2.
 Teams are not required to attempt every task in the competition.
-Teams must notify the judges of which tasks they intend to compete in as part of the critical design review see rule 5.6.
+Teams must notify the judges of which tasks they intend to compete in as part of the critical design review see